| 25th

 1937 Italy and Yugoslavia sign no-attack treaty (Pact of Belgrade)

-1937 Washington Daily News is 1st US newspaper with perfumed advertising page
+1937 Washington Daily News is 1st US newspaper with perfumed advertising

 1938 1st US bred horse (Battleship) to win Grand National Steeplechase